MarkFicht/osadnicy/README.md

 You need instal localhost, XAMPP. <br>
 All files were in folder: xampp/htdocs/osadnicy <br>
 For corrected working, we must run XAMPP Control Panel and start 2 options: Apache + MySQL<br>
-In browser at the adress URL: http://localhost/phpmyadmin create empty DB "osadnicy" and import file "uzytkownicy.sql" from our repo.
+In URL: http://localhost/phpmyadmin create empty DB "osadnicy" and import file "uzytkownicy.sql" from our repo.

 ## Built of ...